munificent/craftinginterpreters/book/functions.md

 function where `i` was defined has already exited.

 If you've never encountered a language with nested functions before, this might seem crazy, but users do expect it to work.
-Alas, if run it now, you get an undefined variable error in the call to `counter()` when the body of `count()` tries to look up `i`.
+Alas, if you run it now, you get an undefined variable error in the call to `counter()` when the body of `count()` tries to look up `i`.
 That's because the environment chain in effect looks like
 this: